mcecode/standards/README.md

 # Standards

 This repository contains documents that describe the practices, tools, and licenses that I like to use when creating my personal coding projects.
-It's mainly to remind myself of what to set up and what guidelines I follow when creating a new one.
+I use it mainly to remind myself of what to set up and what guidelines I follow when creating a new one.

 The [`code`](code) directory holds the files that articulate the coding style and tools that my projects should use.